Overview

 • Death benefits

-Page 17 of 39
+Page 15 of 37

 Disclosure Brochure

-fluctuate in response to specific situations for each company, industry conditions and the general
+may fluctuate in response to specific situations for each company, industry conditions and the general

 economic environment.

-• Exchange Traded Funds (ETFs) – an ETF is a portfolio of securities invested to track a market index
+• Exchange Traded Funds (ETFs) – An ETF is a portfolio of securities invested to track a market index

-price fluctuates intraday depending on market conditions instead of having a net asset value (NAV) that is
+fluctuates intraday depending on market conditions instead of having a net asset value (NAV) that is

 calculated once at the end of the day.
 The shares may trade at a premium or discount; and as a result,

-large specialized investors, known as authorized participants (APs).
+specialized investors, known as authorized participants (APs).
 Authorized participants are large

 financial institutions with a high degree of buying power, such as market makers, banks or investment

 companies that provide market liquidity.
-When there is a shortage of shares in the market, the authorized
+When there is a shortage of shares in the market, the

-circulation (redemption) when supply falls short of demand.
+shares in circulation (redemption) when supply falls short of demand.
 Multiple authorized participants

 help improve the liquidity of a particular ETF and stabilize the share price.
-To the extent that authorized
+To the extent that

-principal.
-ETFs also have a trading risk based on cost inefficiency if the ETFs are actively traded and a
+complete loss of principal.
+ETFs also have a trading risk based on cost inefficiency if the ETFs are

-liquidity risk if the ETFs has a large price spread and low trading volume.
-In addition, investors buying or
+actively traded and a liquidity risk if the ETFs has a significant price spread and low trading volume.

-selling shares in the secondary market pay brokerage commissions, which may be a significant proportional
+In addition, investors buying or selling shares in the secondary market pay brokerage commissions,

-Page 18 of 39
+Page 16 of 37

 Disclosure Brochure